 When to Move Ponytail Palms

 Knowing when to move ponytail palms is important to the transplant effort.
 The best time to repot or transplant a ponytail palm is in early spring or summer.
-This gives the plant many months to establish new roots before winter chill sets in.
+This gives the plant many months to establish new roots before the winter chill sets in.

 How to Transplant a Ponytail Palm Tree in a Pot